DerekCresswell/GameDesign11/2 Dice Game/1 UnityScripts.md

 That's quite a bit of info to take in.
 That might not have all made a bunch of sense but that's ok.
 There is a good bit to code and especially to start with.
 It's typically easier once we start writing code to understand these things.\
 We also have a file of refrence material with links to videos and tutorials that go a lot more into the explanation if you need that.\
 Let's write some code!

+### Important Note For Visual Studios

+If you are using [Visual Studios (VS)](https://visualstudio.microsoft.com/) for your code you may have a big problem.
+Worry not, we can fix it.\
+What might be happening is that VS has not recognized you are working in a Unity project.
+An easy way to tell if this is happening is to see if your file is labeled "Miscellaneous Files" near the top left of the editor window.

+// Picture

+If this is the case, close VS. Then go to Unity.
+In the top left click on the menu option "Assets" then go down to "Open C# Project".
+This will open a folder and let you choose the file to open.
+There should be a "sln" file from VS. Click that and you should be good to go.

+// Picture